janvi2002/Sidcup-family-golf/README.md

 # Sidcup-family-golf
-The clone of Sidcup family golf website using Html , Css ,Javascript ,Gsap ,Scrolltrigger
+- Developed a website that replicate some features of Sid-cup Family Golf.
+- The main motive to clone this website is to learn and implement some amazing animations using Gsap.
+- Tech Stack :- HTML,CSS Javascript and Gsap